jdevalk/XML-Sitemap-PHP-Script/README.md

 * 2022-12-06:
     * Changed the whole script to be a single class to avoid namespace clashes.
-    * Switched from a config.php to a config.ini file.
+    * Switched from `config.php` to a `xml-sitemap-config.ini` file that can also be stored one directory above the script.

 * 2013-09-22:
     * Some small bugfixes to the script.